JetBrains/kotlin/README.md

 Kotlin Compiler Plugin which high-jacks Kotlin assert function calls and transforms them similar to [Groovy's Power Assert feature][groovy-power-assert].
-This plugin uses the new IR backend for the Kotlin compiler.
+This plugin uses the IR backend for the Kotlin compiler and supports all
+platforms: JVM, JS, and Native!

 ## Example